padogrid/bundle-geode-1-app-perf_test_sb-cluster-sb/README.md

 #### Type 0

-1. Fix network issues if nay.
+1. Fix network issues if any.
 1. Restart the isolated member.
 1. Rebalance the cluster.